-Yes, the organs are magnificent, indeed; it took me 10 – 12 more years later to visit those places once!
-However, I still was disappointed.
+Yes, the organs are magnificent, indeed; it took me 10 – 12 more years later to visit those places!
+However, upon re-listening now I still was disappointed.
 The sound quality, the playing of the orchestra, as well as the organist’s playing / articulation can’t compete with newer interpretations.
 The Collegium aureum was among the pioneers in the early days of historically informed playing, but has since been superseded.
 I actually find it hard to listen through these interpretations now.
-Recordings with orchestra in Weingarten or Ottobeuren are acoustically anything but trivial, I should say.
+I should say, though, that acoustically, recordings with orchestra in Weingarten or Ottobeuren are anything but trivial.

-That aside, the organs in Ottobeuren and Weingarten are overkill here: the are vastly oversized compared to anything Handel had at his disposal at his time.
+That aside, the organs in Ottobeuren and Weingarten are overkill here: the are vastly oversized compared to anything Handel had at his disposal in his time.

 For the following years, organ recordings were added very non-systematically and sparingly, e.g.:

 - 1971: a recording with Albert Schweitzer (1875 – 1965) playing Bach on the rather modest organ in Günsbach/Alsace (more of a historical document than a musical treasure / listening pleasure), then

 - 1974: Bach organ works played by Karl Richter (1926 – 1981).

 Chest Organ Damage